Las Vegas’s Boyd Gaming has announced that they are set to acquire the Valley Forge Casino Resort for a price tag of $280 million.

 The company has already planted their feet in the regulated online gambling market, which operates the Borgata online casino and poker room in New Jersey.
 Pennsylvania is expected to become the 4th state to go live with online gambling by the middle of 2018.

-Boyd Gaming chief executive Keith Said said that Boyd has high hopes for the company’s entry into the country’s second largest casino market
+Boyd Gaming chief executive Keith Smith said that Boyd has high hopes for the company’s entry into the country’s second largest casino market

 “The acquisition of Valley Forge Casino Resort is another excellent opportunity to further grow and diversify our nationwide portfolio.
 With this acquisition, we will expand into the second-largest gaming state in the country, establishing a presence in a densely populated, high-traffic area just west of Philadelphia.”